-Hindu-Arabic numerals, however, were introduced and studied (at first outside every formal framework) as a tool for astronomical calculation and for understanding astronomical tables; initially, some writers experimented with alternatives, such as use of the Roman numerals I through IX within a place value system, or of Latin letters as numerals (as known also from the Greek) [Burnett a thirteenth-century reconstruction (pp. 319-321), but better editions of the texts on which his arguments are based turns the conclusion upside-down - cf. also [Baron 1955].
+Hindu-Arabic numerals, however, were introduced and studied (at first outside every formal framework) as a tool for astronomical calculation and for understanding astronomical tables; initially, some writers experimented with alternatives, such as use of the Roman numerals I through IX within a place value system, or of Latin letters as numerals (as known also from the Greek) (Burnett 2010, articles III and X).
+However, well before the end of the twelfth century, the Hindu-Arabic numerals had forced out these possibilities.